blam3/ABM-relative-desperation-uncertainty/README.md

 agents.py: Contains logic obtaining and losing wealth. app.py: Contains the code for the interactive DMAP visualization.

+**Note**: Might be helpful to create a separate methods folder to add separate things

 ## Further Reading

 This model is drawn from economic models of decision-making and presents an integrative approach to rule-breaking.
 Some examples of further reading on the topic can be found at: